Destinations Greece The Cyclades Mykonos

 Renovated 2018 by K-Studio

-InsiderThe water-taxi dock is 100m away and links the whole south coast — it's faster and cheaper than cabbing beach to beach, which is the entire reason to base here.
-Nammos is a short walk down the sand if you want the scene without committing to it.
+InsiderThe water-taxi dock is 100m away and links the whole south coast, faster and cheaper than cabbing beach to beach, which is the entire reason to base here.
+Nammos is a short walk down the sand when you want the scene without committing to it.

-Small Luxury Hotels of the World property on the Tourlos hillside — rooms, suites and maisonettes overlooking the new-port marina, where the ferries from Athens dock and the bigger sailing boats moor.
-5 minutes by cab into Chora; quieter than Ornos and Tagoo, with a clean sunset view back toward Delos.
+A Small Luxury Hotels of the World property on the Tourlos hillside: rooms, suites and maisonettes over the new-port marina, where the ferries from Athens dock and the bigger sailing boats moor.
+Five minutes by cab into Chora, quieter than Ornos and Tagoo, with a clean sunset view back toward Delos.

 What it's known for